 There's a simple way for a CPA firm to become the indispensable financial asset its clients need: Offer more.

-Here’s how NetSuite makes that happen.
+This post covers how NetSuite can make that happen.

 NetSuite Financial Management software streamlines several financial processes, including: